-Creamy and satisfying Homemade Chocolate Pudding, flavored with two kinds of chocolate and a splash of vanilla.
-This easy recipe is made on the stovetop in minutes.
+This creamy and luxurious Chocolate Pudding is flavored with cocoa powder, chocolate chips, and a splash of vanilla.
+This easy recipe comes together on the stovetop in minutes.
 Once you taste this Chocolate Pudding you will never go back to boxed pudding again.

 Who’s ready for Homemade Chocolate Pudding?!
-Extra creamy, topped with whipped cream, and ready to be shoveled into your mouth immediately.
-There’s nothing fancy about pudding, and that’s what makes it so dang loveable.
-This comforting, homey, old fashioned dessert is pure perfection.
+Extra creamy, topped with whipped cream, and ready to satisfy your chocolate craving immediately.
+This comforting old fashioned dessert is pure perfection.

 - Milk: This recipe uses whole milk or 2% milk for a rich flavor and texture.

-- Cocoa Powder: Unsweetened cocoa powder adds part 1 of the chocolate flavor.
+- Cocoa Powder: Unsweetened cocoa powder adds part one of the chocolate flavor.
 It adds a deep chocolate flavor and color to the pudding.

-- Chocolate: Chocolate chips add part 2 of the chocolate flavor.
+- Chocolate chips: Chocolate chips add part two of the chocolate flavor.
 The chocolate chips are added at the end of the cook time, and they melt into the pudding creating an extra smooth, rich, chocolate flavor.
 I like semisweet chocolate chips, but you can use milk chocolate for a sweeter pudding or bittersweet/dark chocolate for a more intense chocolate flavor.

 - Sugar: Regular granulated sugar sweetens the pudding.
 Since it is cooked on the stovetop the sugar dissolves right into the mixture.